Banner Background

 Muthu Hospital, Pulianthope High Road, Pattalam, Pulianthope, Chennai, Tamil Nadu 600012

-NephroPlus Dialysis & Kidney Care Clinic Ponneri
+NephroPlus Dialysis & Kidney Care Clinic in Ponneri

-Vanaja Hospital No.4/198 & 199 M.A.
-Kovil Street M.A.
-Nagar Padianallur Village, Ponneri, Taluk, Chennai, Tamil Nadu 600052
+Vanaja Hospital, No.4/198 & 199 M.A.
+Kovil Street, M.A.
+Nagar, Padianallur Village, Ponneri, Taluk, Chennai, Tamil Nadu 600052

 NephroPlus Dialysis & Kidney Care Clinic in Korattur

-Rps Hospitals, 65/2, Water Canal Rd, TVS Nagar, Korattur, Chennai, Tamil Nadu 600076
+RPS Hospitals, 65/2, Water Canal Rd, TVS Nagar, Korattur, Chennai, Tamil Nadu 600076

 NephroPlus Dialysis & Kidney Care Clinic in Kolathur, Chennai

-Retteri Junction, Retteri Sri Kumaran Health Centre Pvt Ltd.,No, 1419-A, 200 Feet Ring Rd, Kolathur, Chennai, Tamil Nadu 600099
+Retteri Junction, Retteri Sri Kumaran Health Centre Pvt Ltd., No. 1419-A, 200 Feet Ring Rd, Kolathur, Chennai, Tamil Nadu 600099

-NephroPlus Dialysis center at Kumaran Hospital
+NephroPlus Dialysis Center at Kumaran Hospital

 214, E.V.R Periyar Salai, PH Road, Kilpauk, Chennai, Tamil Nadu 600010